 Many years later, one day, the king and his troops went to hunt wild animals that were troubling the people living near a forest.
 After much hunting, the group came across some rishis and Siva bhaktas, who told them it was Mahasivaratri that day.
 Realizing his fault for hunting animals on such a day, the king discarded his royal attire and joint the rishis.
 Appreciating his realization, Lord Siva gave darshan to him.
 This happened at Tiruvaimoor, where the Vaaimoornathar temple is a Paadal Petra Sthalam.

-Indra, king of the Devas, was gifted one maragatha Vitanga Lingam by Vishnu, with strict instructions to perform regular puja to it.
+The Maragatha lingam is believed to be the foremost representation of Siva, said to have been resting on Vishnu‘s navel, when Vishnu lay in sayanam on Adiseshan in Vaikuntam.
+It is the Lingam that Vishnu worshipped.
+Later, Vishnu gifted the maragatha Vitanga Lingam to Indra as a recognition for his services, with strict instructions to perform regular puja to it.
 However, Indraloka being a place of pleasure and festivities, and not worship, Siva wanted the Lingam to be taken away from Indra, and so deputed Muchukunda Chakravarti for this task.